opuswallet/opus-jobs/frontend-engineer.md

 ### Required Skills

-- Experience with frontend engineering in JavaScript and/or TypeScript
+- Staff level experience with React

 ### Bonus Skills

-- Experience with React, React Native and/or Expo
+- Experience with React Native
 - Experience with blockchain networks and crypto software
 - Experience with mobile engineering in iOS and/or Android